-Although Rule 53 specifies terms concerning the appointment of neutrals, federal courts recognized that they have inherent power to appoint neutrals.
 "Beyond the provisions of [Rule 53] for appointing and making references to Masters, a Federal District Court has 'the inherent power to supply itself with this instrument for the administration of justice when deemed by it essential."
 Schwimmer v.
 United States, 232 F.2d 855, 865 (8th Cir.
 1956) (quoting In re Peterson, 253 U.S. 300, 312 (1920)); see Ruiz v.
 Estelle, 679 F.2d 1115, 116 n.240 (5th Cir.
 1982) (same), amended in part, vacated in part, 688 F.2d 266 (5th Cir.
 1982), cert. denied, 460 U.S. 1042 (1983) (same); Reed v.
 Cleveland Bd. of Educ., 607 F.2d 737, 746 (6th Cir.
 1979) (noting that the authority to appoint "expert advisors or consultants" derives from either Rule 53 or the court's inherent power).
+The court's inherent power to appoint a master, however, is not without limits.
+See Cobell v.
+Norton, 334 F.3d 1128, 1142 (D.C.
+Cir.
+2003) (stating that in the absence of consent by the parties, the inherent authority of the court does not extend to allow appointment of a master to exercise "wide-ranging extrajudicial duties" such as "investigative, quasi-inquisitorial, quasi-prosecutorial role[s]").

-□ 9.
-An appointment order should include a provision restating or modifying the neutral's authority to impose sanctions for failure to cooperate.
+9. An appointment order should include a provision restating or modifying the master's authority to impose sanctions for failure to cooperate.

-It is expected that parties and lawyers will cooperate with a neutral, nevertheless, they may engage in inappropriate behavior.
-Rule 53 addresses this possibility: if appropriate, a neutral may "impose upon a party any noncontempt sanction provided by Rule 37 or

-45, and may recommend a contempt sanction against a party and sanctions against a nonparty."
+It is expected that parties and lawyers will cooperate with a master, nevertheless, they may engage in inappropriate behavior.
+Rule 53 addresses this possibility: if appropriate, a master may "impose upon a party any noncontempt sanction provided by Rule 37 or 45, and may recommend a contempt sanction against a party and sanctions against a nonparty."
 Fed.
 R. Civ.
 P. 53(c).
-It is good practice to state this authority explicitly in the appointment order and provide that the neutral shall have the full cooperation of the parties and their counsel, including making available appropriate agents, employees, and personnel and access to facilities, files, databases, or documents the neutral requires to fulfill all functions.
+It is good practice to state this authority explicitly in the appointment order and provide that the master shall have the full cooperation of the parties and their counsel, including making available appropriate agents, employees, and personnel and access to facilities, files, databases, or documents the master requires to fulfill all functions.

-□ 10.
-An appointment order may include information relating to hearings the neutral may conduct.
+10. An appointment order may include information relating to hearings the master may conduct.

-There are a variety of hearings a neutral may preside over.
+There are a variety of hearings a master may preside over.
 Some will be informal, while others will resemble trial proceedings.
-It may be advisable to include in the order rules and procedures that govern these hearings or that may be established by the neutral, the location of a hearing if it is to occur in a place different than the court location, and related matters.
+It may be advisable to include in the order rules and procedures that govern these hearings or that may be established by the master, the location of a hearing if it is to occur in a place different than the court location, and related matters.

-The prior Rule 53 required an initial meeting with the neutral.
-Many found such a meeting to be a productive start to working with the neutral and the court may consider requiring or suggesting such a meeting in the appointment order.
+The prior Rule 53 required an initial meeting with the master.
+Many found such a meeting to be a productive start to working with the master and the court may consider requiring or suggesting such a meeting in the appointment order.

-☐ 11.
-An appointment order may specify how parties and lawyers may submit documents and information to a neutral.
+11. An appointment order may specify how parties and lawyers may submit documents and information to a master.

-A neutral may obtain a copy of documents filed with the clerk or administrator of the court; or it may be more efficient for a neutral to receive submissions from the parties without those documents having to be formally filed.
+A master may obtain a copy of documents filed with the clerk or administrator of the court; or it may be more efficient for a master to receive submissions from the parties without those documents having to be formally filed.
 The nature and purpose of the materials may determine the method of submission.
-Neutrals can readily receive information and documents by email or other form of electronic messaging, and these methods can be listed in the order.
+Masters can readily receive information and documents by email or other form of electronic messaging, and these methods can be listed in the order.

-☐ 12.
-An appointment order may include provisions regarding the discretion and authority of a neutral.
+12. An appointment order may include provisions regarding the discretion and authority of a master.